wangby511/System-Design-Architecture-and-Infra/DDIA/Chapter-9-Consistency-and-Consensus.md

 Cross-channel timing dependencies - The violation problem arises because there are additional or multiple different communication channels.

-### Implementing
+### Implementing (Linearizable Systems)

 1 Single-leader replication - potentially linearizable.

 2 Consensus algorithms - contain measures to prevent split brain and stale replicas.
-E.g. Zookeeper.
+E.g. Zookeeper, etcd.

 3 Multi-leader replication - not linearizable.

-3 Leaderless replication - probably not linearizable.
+4 Leaderless replication - probably not linearizable.
+E.g. Systems with Dynamo-style replication does not provide linearizability.

 ### The Cost